 Our objective is to provide attractive risk-adjusted returns to our investors over the long-term, primarily through dividends.
-We intend to achieve this objective by investing in a diversified investment portfolio of residential mortgage loans, Agency CMBS, Agency RMBS, Non-Agency RMBS, real estate-related securities and various other real estate-related asset classes, subject to maintaining our REIT status and exemption from registration under the Investment Company Act of 1940, as amended, or the 1940 Act.
-The MBS, and real estate-related securities we purchase may include investment-grade, non-investment grade, and non-rated classes.
+We intend to achieve this objective by investing in a diversified investment portfolio of residential mortgage loans, Agency RMBS, Non-Agency RMBS, Agency CMBS, real estate-related securities and various other real estate-related asset classes.
+The MBS, and other real estate-related securities we purchase may include investment-grade, non-investment grade, and non-rated classes.
+Subject to maintaining our REIT status and exemption from registration under the Investment Company Act of 1940, as amended, or the 1940 Act, we do not have any limitations on the amounts we may invest in any of our targeted asset classes.